schollz/acid-test/README.md

 ### bass / lead coef+mult

-the bass and lead parts each use two properties to generate a single note. the starting note of each sequence is the "base note" defined in the parameters. the base noteis then increased by `coef x mult` at each step in the sequence where `coef` and `mult` are determined by the current state in both of those markov chains. for example, if the `coef` state is `2` and the `mult` is `-1` then the sequence will transition `-2` notes in the scale.
+the bass and lead parts each use two properties to generate a single note. the starting note of each sequence is the "base note" defined in the parameters. the base note is then increased by `coef x mult` at each step in the sequence where `coef` and `mult` are determined by the current state in both of those markov chains. for example, if the `coef` state is `2` and the `mult` is `-1` then the sequence will transition `-2` notes in the scale.

 ![bassorlead](/img/basscoef.png)